"A FARM THAT WORKS FOR THE ENVIRONMENT AND THE WELFARE OF THE CREATURES WHO INHABIT IT." - Jennifer Azevedo

 Wild stallions adorn Lavender Fields' walls.

-Maria: Being an artist, I’m fascinated by your concept of incorporating art into the design of the stables.
+Maria: Being an artist, I’m fascinated by your concept of incorporating art into the design of the stables and I love seeing wild horse photography as a part of it.
 What inspired you to come up with this idea, and how have you carried it out in designing Lavender Fields?

 Jen: Art is my “day job” and so important to me.
 It is inspiring to have it all around us.
 So I have art throughout the property; from a metal sculpture of a horse just inside the gate, to large hanging wild horse images in the wash rack area.
 Horses are such incredible creatures; why shouldn’t we celebrate them as much as possible?
 Their strength, stamina, ability to really know what is important in the world.
 Art celebrates that.